 A mixed cost is a cost that contains both a fixed component and a variable component.
-It is of some importance to understand the mix of these elements of a cost, so that you can predict how costs will change with different levels of activity.
+It is important to understand the mix of these elements of a cost, so that one can predict how costs will change with different levels of activity.
 Typically, a portion of a mixed cost may be present in the absence of all activity, in addition to which the cost may also increase as activity levels increase.

 As the level of usage of a mixed cost item increases, the fixed component of the cost will not change, while the variable cost component will increase.
 The formula for this relationship is:

 Y = a + bx

 b = Variable cost per unit of activity